razorpay/blade/rfcs/2021-19-02-units-for-typography-and-layout.md

       3: 24,
    }
    ```
-* With the above approach we can keep the vocabulary consistent that everything is stored in `px`  but while rendering the respective platforms(web/react-native) attaches the unit for the target rendering engine.
+* With the above approach we can keep the vocabulary consistent that everything is stored in `px` for web and `dp` for react native  but while rendering the respective platforms(web/react-native) attaches the unit for the target rendering engine.
-* We will implement a generic funtion that will attach the units to the scale values.
+* We will implement a generic funtion that will attach the units to the tokens.
-* For typography the units that'll be constructed will be relative(`rems` for web and `x` for react-native apps).
+* For typography the units that'll be constructed will be relative(`rems` for web and `autoScale` value on text enabled for react-native apps).
-* For layout i.e height, width, padding, margin the units that'll be constructed will be absolute i.e `px`(pixels).
+* For layout i.e height, width, padding, margin the units that'll be constructed will be absolute i.e `px`(pixels) for web and `dp` for react-native apps but with device pixel ratio to ensure consistency with various screen densities.

-storing unitless scale values in tokens?

-store in px and render in rems?

-Global Reset to make it work for our use case i.e base = 14px
-html {
-  font-size: 100% // i.e 16px
-  font-size: 87.5% // i.e 14px
-}

 # Drawbacks/Constraints
 - Vocabulary is the biggest drawback.
-Thinking and visualising in relative units is difficult compared to absolute units like pixels(`px`) but we can work it out with the help of tools.
-We can think and store in pixels but render in relative units of the target platform(`rems` for web and `x` for react-native apps).
+Thinking and visualising in relative units is difficult compared to absolute units like pixels(`px`) or density independent pixels(`dp`) but we can work it out with the help of tools.
+We can think and store in pixels but render in relative units of the target platform(`rems` for web and `dp` with device pixel ratio for react-native apps).

 # Alternatives
 - Here's the [absolute unit vs relative unit matrix](#absolute-unit-vs-relative-unit-matrix) which states all the altternatives with the details.